timhagn/100-days-of-code/r1-log.md

 Why do you want both a #github repo and #glitch link _both_ to be able to complete the Project oO?

+### R1D89
+Couldn't code much today,
+as a fruitful meeting with
+my Designer-Wife @ninahagn
+took place : ).
+Then we resealed our windows,
+temps are dropping -.-
+But I at least finished
+@freeCodeCamp's Header Parser
+Microservice Project ; ).